Chief, PGNB, DER

 Dr. Bremer is a board-certified internist, pediatrician, and pediatric endocrinologist.
 He also has a doctorate in pharmacology.
 He is a highly experienced clinician-scientist with interests in fetal programming and the developmental origins of health and disease, pediatric endocrine disorders, childhood obesity, and the role of nutrition in development.

-His clinical expertise includes disorders of glucose homeostasis in the newborn period, diabetes, normal and abnormal growth and development, and factors and conditions—including the environment and obesity—that impact growth and development.
+His clinical expertise includes disorders of glucose homeostasis in the newborn period, diabetes, normal and abnormal growth and development, and factors and conditions—including the environment—that impact growth and development.
 His research has also focused on the effects of maternal diet and nutrition on the intrauterine environment and fetal metabolic programming.

 Dr. Bremer received his bachelor’s degree from Yale University, where he studied molecular biophysics and biochemistry.
 He completed his M.D./Ph.D. training at Boston University, his internal medicine and pediatrics residencies at Baylor College of Medicine, and his pediatric endocrinology fellowship at the University of California, San Francisco.
 He subsequently received a master’s of advanced studies degree in clinical research from the University of California, Davis.
 Dr. Bremer was an associate professor of medicine and pediatrics at Vanderbilt University before coming to NIH.